 Massachusetts

 Massachusetts fertility insurance stipulates that insurers that provide pregnancy-related benefits are also expected to offer coverage for diagnosis and treatment of infertility.
 This means access to artificial insemination procedures such as IVF and GIFT.
 It may also include procurement of eggs or sperm, processing and banking for fertilized eggs and sperm.
+Infertility is clearly defined based on age and time trying to conceive, and a miscarriage does not restart the eligibility clock.

 There’s also no state lifetime cap on the amount of fertility insurance available and no limit on the number cycles.
 But, insurers are able to use their clinical guidelines and patient’s medical histories to set some limits here.